tiagoessex/Google-Places/README.md

 * Each call requires one API call.
 * Máx number of returned places per API call: 20
 * If total > 20, then there's going to be a 2 seconds delay, for each API call.
 If not, a **INVALID_REQUEST** would be throwed.
+* Set type to None, to retrieve any type